Klein-Venedig

 Welser transported to the colony German miners, and 4,000 African slaves as labor to work sugar cane plantations.
 Many of the German colonists died of tropical diseases or were attacked and killed during frequent journeys deep into native territory in search of gold.

 Background

 Bartholomeus V. Welser was the head of the banking firm of Welser brothers, who claimed descent from the Byzantine general Belisarius.
 They possessed great riches, and Bartholomeus was created a prince of the Empire and made privy councillor to the Emperor Charles V, to whom he lent large sums.
 For the repayment of these debts the Emperor (also King of Spain) granted, in 1527, the newly discovered Province of Venezuela.
 The Welser were obligated to conquer the country at their own expenses, enlist only Spanish and Flemish troops, fit out two expeditions of four vessels, and build two cities and three forts within two years after taking possession.
-As Venezuela was reputed to contain gold mines, he later obtained permission to send out 150 German miners.
+As Venezuela was reputed to contain gold mines, Welser later obtained permission to send out 150 German miners.
 Heinrich Ehinger and Hieronymus Sailer, either independently or as agents of the House of Welser, negotiated the rights.